-The SANS instrument that is under construction at RID (see the weblog!) was designed and built at GKSS in Geesthacht.
-The instrument specifications are:
+The SANS instrument that is under construction at RID was designed and built at GKSS in Geesthacht.
+There, the instrument specifications were the following:

 The NIST website offers very nice information on the technique and its possible applications.
-Example are block copolymer micelles that have a well-defined core/shell structure.
+One example are block copolymer micelles as shown above.
+Such micelles have a well-defined core/shell structure.
 Like micelles that are formed by surfactants or lipids, block copolymer micelles are able to solubilize hydrophobic molecules in the micellar core.
 This is used e.g. in chemotherapy to deliver hydrophobic drugs like doxorubicin or daunorubicin to tumor cell ("Drug Delivery Systems").
 With SANS, the structure of such micelles can be elucidated.

-At the ILL website, you can see a movie demonstrating how a SANS instrument works.
+At the wonderful ILL website, you can see a movie demonstrating how a SANS instrument works.